thoughtspot/thoughtspot.github.io/_admin/data-modeling/model-geo-data.md

 -   set **Additive** to `NO`
 -   set **Aggregation Type** to `NONE`

-For information these settings, see [Set ADDITIVE or AGGREGATION](change-aggreg-additive.html).
+For information on these settings, see [Set ADDITIVE or AGGREGATION](change-aggreg-additive.html).

 ## How to edit geographic columns